heig-tin-info/baygon/docs/syntax.md

       - executable: ./bar
 ```

-One approach is name the executable at the top level:
+One common approach is to name the executable at the top level:

 ```yaml
 version: 1